 A: Keywords are words throughout your website that define what your content is about.
 They can be anywhere on your website, but they should be specific to what phrases you want your website to be found for on search engines.

 For your advisor business, some typical keywords include phrases like “financial planning,” “fiduciary” or “fee-only.”
-However, if you offer a very unique service or serve a specific niche, it is best to tailor your keywords this way because there will be less competition and your niche target market to find your site more easily.
+However, if you offer a very unique service or serve a specific niche, it is best to tailor your keywords this way because there will be less competition and your niche target market can find your site more easily.

 Ultimately, keywords communicate to top search engines like Google what information is on your website.
 When you think of which keywords you want to use, try to put yourself in the shoes of your prospects.
 What would they search for?
-Whatever it may be, you will want to include those words and phrases into your website.
+Whatever it may be, you will want to include those words and phrases on your website.

 A good exercise is to have yourself and your employees write down all of the words they associate with your company in 30 seconds and work from there.
 These can give you a useful general sense of the culture of your firm and how you want to portray it to potential clients.
 You can use these as a base and then get more specific.